Price Negotiation Techniques

 - It ups the perceived value of what you’re offering.

-- It stops the negotiation from deadlocking – providing you’re not being too extreme for the culture and type of deal.
+- You help avoid the negotiation deadlocking – providing you’re not being too extreme for the culture and type of deal.

 - It creates a climate in which the other side perceives that he or she won.

-In highly publicised negotiations, such as when the football players or airline pilots go on strike, the first demands that both sides make are absolutely outlandish.
+In highly publicized negotiations, such as when the football players or airline pilots go on strike, the first demands that both sides make are absolutely outlandish.
 I remember being involved in a union negotiation where the initial demands were unbelievably out of line.
 The union’s demand was to triple the employees’ wages.
-The company’s opening was to make it an open shop-in other words, a voluntary union that would effectively destroy the union’s power at that location.
-Power Negotiators know that the initial demands in these types of negotiations are always extreme, however, so they don’t let it bother them.
+The company’s opening was to make it an open shop.
+In other words, set up a voluntary union that would effectively destroy the union’s power at that location.
+However, power negotiators know that the initial demands in these types of negotiations are always extreme.
+So, power negotiators don’t let extreme demands bother them.

-Power Negotiators are aware that as the negotiations progress, they will work their way toward the middle where they will find a solution that both sides can accept.
-Then, they can both call a press conference and announce that they won in the negotiations.
+Power negotiators are aware that as the negotiations progress, they will work their way toward the middle.
+Then, here they’ll find a solution that both sides can accept.
+In turn, they can both call a press conference and announce that they won in the negotiations.

 An attorney friend of mine, John Broadfoot from Amarillo, Texas, tested this theory for me.
-He was representing a buyer in a contract negotiation for a piece of real estate, and even though he had a good deal worked out, he thought, “I’ll see how Roger’s rule of ‘Asking for More Than You Expect to Get,’ works.”
+He was representing a buyer in contract negotiation for a piece of real estate, and even though he had a good deal worked out, he thought, “I’ll see how Roger’s rule of ‘Asking for More Than You Expect to Get,’ works.”
 So, he dreamt up 23 paragraphs of requests to make of the seller.
 Some of them were absolutely ridiculous.
-He felt sure that at least half of them would be thrown out right away.
+He felt sure that the other side would throw at least half of them out right away.
 To his amazement, he found that the seller of the property took strong objection to only one of the sentences in just one of the paragraphs.

 Even then John, as I had taught him, didn’t give in right away.
 He held out for a couple of days before he finally and reluctantly conceded.
-Although he had given away only one sentence in 23 paragraphs of requests, the seller still felt that he had won in the negotiation.
+Although he had given away only one sentence in 23 paragraphs of requests, the seller still felt that he had won.
 So always leave some room to let the other person think they won.
-Power Negotiators always ask for more than they expect to get.
+Power negotiators always ask for more than they expect to get.